ctg-lund/Yggdrasil/README.md

 and consumed within the workflow itself, while the samplesheet is the ingoing illumina samplesheet that a customer fills in.
 All our parameters are now referred to as being in the configuration file, meaning the per run folder specific nf configuration.

+UPDATE on controlling inputs
+If I don't want to mess with groovy too much I can generate files that carry information in the nextflow 'black box' directory.
+The input of any pipeline is either CLI arguments, or that and also configuration files.

+Initially I focussed too much on creating structure *before* processing happens inside nextflow I can create project based structure, and save where to put my final output for the end of the workflow.

+Writing the workflow for one project at a time would mean adding complexity when we are trying to figure out which symlinked raw data to parse.
+It does make more sense to generate the demux samplesheet in python and also to make nextflow process a bunch of projects to directories and then publish them to different output directories that may exist.

+One question that arises will be when is a project considered done?
+We need a way to control when delivery happens.

+The stub functionality may be a good way to write tests for pipelines but is labelled experimental.

+Adding an official Illumina v2 Template csv file to the repo.